3

 How should she reply to that…?

 Diode’s passionate, highly responsive piloting during flight was unlike anything she’d ever seen.
-In comparison to the Fundamentals teachers and no less than five previous twister partners, Diode’s abilities were from a completely different dimension.
-That’s how Terra felt.
+Diode’s abilities were from a completely different dimension compared to her teachers in Fundamentals and no less than five previous twister partners.
+That’s how Terra really felt.

-And yet, why did the person in question seal her lips so tightly and make a face like a kid expecting a scolding?
-What words should she use in this situation?
-And were there any she shouldn’t?
+And yet, why was that very same person tightly pursing her lips and making a face like a kid who expected a scolding?
+What words should she use for this situation?
+And were there any she should avoid?

-She didn’t know, and because she didn’t know, she said the following: “…...It does meet the standards in its own way, I think.
+Terra didn’t know, and because she didn’t know, she said the following: “...It does meet the standards in its own way, I think.
 No, I wonder if it surpassed them…?”

 “Is that how it is?”
 Diode lightly pressed her chest in relief.
-“If that’s the case, then please excuse me for that.”
+“If that’s the case, then please have my apologies for that.”

-She accomplished the things that needed to be done cooly, recklessly, and unyieldingly, but that was probably only how it seemed from the outside.
-She put up a strong act.
+She was cool, reckless, and unyielding when accomplishing something that needed to be done, but that was probably only how it seemed from the outside.
+She was putting up a strong act.

-— I think when I was around that age, I had trouble getting those things across to adults, too.
+—When I was around that age, I think I had trouble getting those things across to adults, too.

 “Ufu.”